 How I Turned A Small Real Estate Investment Into 6 Figures

-Someone shared inside information about making a small Real Estate investment in the Atlanta housing boom that made me 6 figures in less than 5 years.
+Someone shared inside information about making a small Real Estate investment in the Atlanta housing boom that made me 6 figures in 5 years.

 I learned how Atlanta’s poorest neighborhoods would benefit from gentrification.